oANWCHo/FRA503-DRL_HW2/CartPole_4.5.0/HW2.md

 ### Part 1: Setting up `Cart-Pole` Agent.

-For the first part of this homework, you will implement a Cart-Pole agent from scratch.
+For the first part of this homework, you will implement a Cart-Pole agent from scratch, i.e., you must implement the **constructor** and **core functions** of the `RL Base Class`, as well as the **algorithms** in the Algorithm folder.
 The core components should include, but are not limited to:

 #### 1. RL Base class